 This created quite a consternation.
 Three sows among ten goslings would not have made such a fuss.
 Some of my friends even went so far as to ask the Lord to take me unto Himself because I had gone back on medicine.
-I had simply climbed higher than medicine to the Source of all forms of life.
-The Great Wisdom knows no failures and asks no instructions from inferior man.
+I had simply climbed higher than medicine to the Source of all life.
+The Great Wisdom knows no failure and asks no instruction from man.
 When He makes a tomato-vine He needs no help.
-He supplies it with lungs, trunk, brachial nerves, and arteries.
+He supplies it with lungs, trunk, nerves, and arteries.
 The Grand Architect of the universe builds without sound of hammer; nature is silent in her work.